-Lean thinking, as the name suggests, is about thinking system's plainness and simplicity.
-Lean thinking is defined as the named form of a thinking system.
+Lean thinking, as the name suggests, is about the thinking system's plainness and simplicity.
+Lean thinking is defined as the named form of a thinking system and this form is one of the important parts of strategic planning.
 The name lean thinking emerged as a lean manufacturing system, which names the principles on which production system is based in the Toyota automobile factory.

 In fact, when the Japanese Toyota factory was established, it was not started because a lean system would be implemented.
 It is a production system that the Japanese apply production philosophy, with less waste and less loss, starting from customer demand, with the idea of how we can make it more efficient in all these processes, including purchasing, production, and shipment.
 Lean Thinking is a lean management philosophy based on the Toyota Management System in the 1950s.